There are 9.9 million women-owned businesses in the United States. These companies bring in an impressive revenue of $233.2 billion.

 7. Fish Flops

-Seventeen-year-old Madison Nicole Robinson designed her first pair of fish flops when she was 8-years-old in 2006.
-Six years later, Fish Flops were in 64 Nordstrom stores and the teenager had a burgeoning business.
-According to Forbes, Fish Flops has already made over $1 million in sales, and is continuing to grow into an all out brand including clothing, accessories and kids books written by Robinson.
+Seventeen-year-old Madison Nicole Robinson designed her first pair of fish flops when she was 8 years old in 2006.
+Six years later, Fish Flops were in 64 Nordstrom stores, and the teenager had a burgeoning business.
+According to Forbes, Fish Flops has already made over $1 million in sales and is continuing to grow into a full-fledged brand that includes clothing, accessories and books written by Robinson.

 8. Emi Jay